 “But I said ‘what.’”
 Theresa puzzled this over with a frown.
 “So either ladies do say what, in which case you stand corrected, or I am not a lady, and I don’t need to say ‘your pardon.’”

 Someone else would think her sister was sassing her.
 But no; that was just Theresa.
 And there were more pressing matters.

 “What did you do with the scones?”
 Judith asked.

 “What did you do with the scones?”
 Judith repeated.

 “Your pardon,” Theresa shot back.

 “For the love of mallards.”
 Judith inhaled and made herself count.
 One mallard.
 Two mallards.
-Three… “I did not mean that you were only allowed to say ‘your pardon,’” she finally managed.
+Three… “I did not mean that you were only allowed to say ‘your pardon.’”
+Her patience felt like an act of heroism.
 “Simply that it was a preferable response to shouting ‘what?’ like a common scullion.
 Please answer my question.”

 “Oh, I understood what you meant,” Theresa said.
 “But you said ‘what,’ and I know you consider yourself a lady.
 I was just correcting you.”

 “What did you do with the scones,” Theresa repeated.
 “Although I have to admit that ‘your pardon did you do with the scones’ sounds extremely strange.
 It can’t be proper English.”